Army general upholds Manning's prison sentence in WikiLeaks case

 She was found not guilty of the most serious charge, aiding the enemy.

-Manning's request for leniency followed an application for a presidential pardon filed last September, where her defense team maintained that she had released information to the media for the public good.
+Manning's request for leniency followed an application for a presidential pardon filed last September, where her defence team maintained that she had released information to the media for the public good.

 Manning's sentence was the longest ever handed down for turning over secrets to the media.